10 Helpful Upwork Proposal Tips

 About the author

-Founder, Chief Strategist, and head of web development and advertising at Orbit Local–is a certified Google Ads Expert and HubSpot Solutions Partner with over a decade of digital marketing experience.
-He's earned a BS in Computing Information Science from the University of North Florida and an MBA at the Florida Institute of Technology.
+Founder, Chief Strategist, and head of web development and advertising at Orbit Local, he is a certified Google Ads Expert and HubSpot Solutions Partner with over a decade of digital marketing experience.
+He earned a BS in Computing Information Science from the University of North Florida and an MBA at the Florida Institute of Technology.

 Leave a Comment